Dual Technology Detectors

 The new PIRAMID detectors are a high performance intrusion volumetric detection system at the cutting edge of current technology.
 The reliability of the product by the combination of two technologies is provided by a passive infrared sensor (PIR) and a Doppler microwave antenna.
 The alarm will only be triggered if the two technologies simultaneously detect an intrusion.

-Categories: Environmental Security, Border and Critical Infrastructure Security
+Categories: Perimeter Security, Border and Critical Infrastructure Security

 Tag: Detector, Barrier, Fence, Sensor